YashIndane/pypi_uploader/README.md

 ![](https://img.shields.io/badge/-BASH-yellowgreen?style=flat&logo=shell)

 # pypi_uploader
-Bash script to upload Python module to pypi.org server
+A command to upload Python module to pypi.org server

 Create a directory anywhere with name `container` with the following structure